gitmhd/flex-grids/README.md

 </div>
 ```

-Now all the elements will be the same width and fit the row.
+Using ".col" without any suffix that shows how many grids the element will span like `.col-2` or `.col-sm-2` will adjust all the columns to be all the same width.

 You can add after hyphen number from 1 to 12 represents how many grid will take from the 12 grids.